K-shhhhh/CS50AI-LectureNotes/Lecture0_Search.md

 # 🧠 CS50 AI - Lecture 0: Search

-This lecture explores the foundational ideas of **search in Artificial Intelligence** — how an agent finds its way from an initial state to a goal state using different strategies.
+This lecture explores the foundational ideas of **search in Artificial Intelligence** — how an agent finds its way from an initial state to a goal state using different strategies

 ---